rehanadi30/open-to-work-team-feit-hackathon/backend/readme-ingredient.md

     python ingredient.py

-you can access the api from
+you can access the api from (use POST)

     http://127.0.0.1:5000/generate-recipe'